 Props Builder Practicum

-Specific program content will be determined by Banff Centre performance programming.
-Participants will have an active role in the creation of props from design through rehearsals to opening.
+Specific course content is determined by Banff Centre performance programming, through which you will take an active part in the creation of props, from design to rehearsals to openings.

 What does the program offer?

-The core skills of a props artisan are developed based on the needs of each participant.
-Woodwork, wood turning, the use of various plastics, sewing, painting, sculpting, drawing, and hand and power tool use are covered along with materials and techniques used in contemporary practice.
+Your core skills will be assessed and developed based on individual interests.
+You may experience woodworking, wood turning, the use of various plastics, sewing, painting, sculpting, drawing, and hand and power tool use.

-Props practicums are encouraged to engage in workshops hosted by other departments.
-In the past, millinery, prosthetic makeup, scenic paint, welding, ladder and lift training, life drawing practice, and rope work have been offered as skills of value to props artisans.
+You will be encouraged to engage in workshops hosted by other departments.
+In the past, millinery, prosthetic makeup, scenic paint, welding, life drawing, and rope work have been offered as skills of value to props artisans.
 Through these workshops, you will have opportunities to engage with visiting artists to expand your knowledge base and professional network.

 Who should apply?